Jenidevops/Age-Calculator/README.md

 ✨ AGE CALCULATOR ✨

 🕒 Know your exact age instantly!
 This interactive Age Calculator built with HTML, CSS & JavaScript calculates your age in years, months, and days.
-Simply enter your birthdate and see the result immediately! 🎉
+Simply enter your birthdate and watch the magic happen! 🎉

 💡 Features